 - Between batches, make sure to pick up breadcrumbs.
 When you don’t pick them up, the breadcrumbs will get burnt and the oil will get darker.
 Make sure to keep the oil clean throughout deep frying.

-* On my blog I shared different pots and pans for deep/shallow frying, but today I used a cast iron skillet.
+I use different pots and pans for deep/shallow frying and today I used a cast iron skillet to shallow fry.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.